Daily martial art training & normal life: how to

 This is more than enough to find a good training time (read /// Subscribe (it's free!) or Login to see this content ///).
 The rest, generally speaking, are simply excuses (read How to train with perseverance).

-A note by Master Kongling – Everyone always says they have no time but only in a few cases, this is really true (in most cases, we do not realize that we waste the bigger part of the time available to us).
-Following these simple tips, you can take back the reins of our lives, allowing us to do what we like, what we need and especially with the necessary calm (without the stress and the weight of infinite commitments that overhang us).
+A note by Master Kongling – Everyone always says they have no time but only in a few cases, this is really true (in most cases, we just do not realize that we waste the bigger part of the hours available to us).
+Following these simple tips, we can take back the reins of our lives, allowing us to do what we like, what we need and especially with the necessary calm (without the stress and the weight of infinite commitments that overhang us).

-4 hours of training, 8 hours of work, 3 meals (employee):
+1) 4 hours of training, 8 hours of work, 3 meals (eg. employee):

 • 7.00 – Get up and wash

-• 7.15 – Training
+• 7.15 – Training (30 min)

 • 7.45 – Breakfast